gandhi56/gandhi56.github.io/md/cmput325/lec2.md

     ```
     * `identifier`: corresponds to an atom
     * `function`: is a lambda function definition
     * `expression`: can be an arbitrary lambda expression.
-It plays the role of the body in the function definition
+It plays the role of the body in the function definition.
+      * corresponds to sexpr in Lisp
-    * `application`: both ex
+    * `application`: both function and arguments can be any expressions
+      * usually, first expression will evaluate to a lambda function and the second argument will evaluate to the arguments for the lambda function
+  * all valid expressions defined by this language are called lambda expressions
+  * lambda expressions can represent any computation

 * Unary vs N-ary functions
   `[function] := (lambda (x) [expression])`